gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    DTLS 1.3 chunk.
 From that point until SCTP association termination the DTLS chunk will protect the SCTP packets.
-When the DTLS connection has been established and the DTLS Chunk configured with keys the PVALID chunk is exchanged to verify that no downgrade attack between any offered protection solutions has occurred.
+When the DTLS connection has been established and the DTLS Chunk configured with DTLS Key context the PVALID chunk is exchanged to verify that no downgrade attack between any offered protection solutions has occurred.
 To prevent manipulation, the PVALID chunks are sent encapsulated in DTLS chunks.